 If the solar panels are mounted to the ground or connected to a structure that’s separate from your house, they would likely be covered under the other structures portion of your homeowners insurance.
 Your other structures coverage limit is usually a percentage of your dwelling coverage limit — usually 10% but higher limits are sometimes available depending on the insurer.
 If you’re installing solar panels on a detached garage or shed, or mounting them to the ground in your backyard, consider upping your other structures coverage limit.

 Homeowners insurance will cover your solar panels from the same types of damage and loss that the rest of your home is covered against.
-Causes of solar panel damage that are covered by your policy include:
+Perils that might cause solar panel damage that are covered by your policy include:

 Weight of snow or ice

 Homeowners insurance doesn’t cover damage caused by earthquakes, flooding, or pests (like squirrels or mice), so if any of these cause damage to your solar panel system, your insurer won’t reimburse you for the loss.

 Do solar panels increase home insurance rates?